 It is hard to overstate the level of havoc generated on global enterprises by year-over-year increases in ransomware attacks.
-We can point to any number of analyst findings to substantiate this position, but the latest Verizon Data Breach Investigations Report provides a credible, state-of-the-world snapshot.
-Their headline this year notes that the 13% increase in reported ransomware instances last year was greater than those measured across the preceding 5 years combined.
+Verizon Data Breach Investigations Report provides one state-of-the-world snapshot noting that the 13% increase in reported ransomware instances last year was greater than those measured across the preceding 5 years combined.
 It’s not surprising that ransomware readiness has moved up the list of most CISOs crowded priority sheets.
 And it needs to.

 The fallout of hit-and-miss IR planning for ransomware attacks

-Enhancing your organizational readiness with an up-to-date Incident Response plan is a common-sense approach for confronting your next cyberattack.
-However, when it comes to ransomware, the standard 48-hours-or-less response window associated with many double extortion ransomware attacks creates a real-world cybersecurity crisis for even those organizations with well-established IR plans.
+Having an up-to-date incident response plan is a good foundational step for enhancing your organizational readiness for cyber incidents.
+However, when it comes to ransomware, the standard 48-hours-or-less response window associated with many double extortion ransomware attacks can create a real-world cybersecurity crisis for even those organizations with well-established IR plans.

 It’s important to note that not all IR planning is cerated equal.
-For example. organizational IR plans prepared by a third-party to demonstrate industry-standard compliance to auditors can largely be discounted here.
+For example. organizational IR plans prepared by a third-party in order to demonstrate industry-standard compliance to auditors can largely be discounted here.
 Generally, these IR plans were not developed with the up-to-the-moment threat landscape in mind, nor are they purpose-built for the nuances of a ransomware attack.

-Even with comprehensive Incident Response planning, lack of advanced readiness for a ransomware attack places in-house Incident Response or general-purpose IR vendors in a reactive, catch-up mode as the 48-hour clock rapidly ticks away.
+Even with comprehensive incident response planning, lack of advanced readiness for a ransomware attack places in-house IR (incident response) teams and general-purpose IR vendors in a reactive, catch-up mode.
+All the while, the 48-hour clock rapidly ticks away.

-Research conducted by Hitachi and Enterprise Strategy Group (source: "The Long Road Ahead to Ransomware Preparedness," March 2022) indicates that 79% of organizational respondents had been financially or operationally impacted by these ransomware attacks in the last year.
-When 56% of those hit by ransomware paid their ransom, just 1-in-7 reacquired their unencrypted data.
+Research conducted by Hitachi and Enterprise Strategy Group (source: "The Long Road Ahead to Ransomware Preparedness," March 2022) indicates that 79% of organizational respondents had been financially or operationally impacted by ransomware attacks in the last year.
+56% of those hit by ransomware paid their ransom, just 1-in-7 reacquired their unencrypted data.

 Rethinking your ransomware readiness approach

 Beyond the recent rise of double extortion ransomware attack instances, an evolving triple extortion model involves adding greater scale for cybercriminals by also extending the threat to the end-customers of the targeted company.
 In response, industry discussion of a ransomware preparedness model has emerged.
-We believe effective ransomware readiness planning to counterattack threat actors before an incident is suspected must involve:
+For modern enterprises, effective ransomware readiness planning must involve: